-The aggregate fees billed by the Deloitte & Touche LLP for the year ended December 31, 2023 for professional services rendered that are related to the performance of the audits or reviews of the Company's consolidated financial statements which are not reported above under "Audit Fees" were \$283,500.
+The aggregate fees billed by the Deloitte & Touche LLP for the years ended December 31, 2024 and 2023 for professional services rendered that are related to the performance of the audits or reviews of the Company's consolidated financial statements which are not reported above under "Audit Fees" were \$283,500 and \$283,500, respectively.
 This generally includes fees for stand-alone audits of subsidiaries.